Thursday, May 19, 2011

 ORAL DAVID SHOLES

 Yes, that's right.
 That's HIM.
 Oral David Sholes, alias Grandpa Pete.
 Say it isn't so!
 Pete was born in 1891.
-I can't help what the fashions were in the 1890's.
+Look, I can't help what the fashions were in the 1890's.
 Evidently long curls and dresses for little boys.
 When I was a little girl and saw this picture, I was just sure it had to be one of his sisters, but " no" I was told many times, this is the real deal.
 Strange but true.
 Grandpa as a little boy.
 Cute though.

 PETE BEING PIPE TRAINED BY LEONE, JOYCE & ERNIE